swcarpentry/website/_posts/2017/05/2017-05-04-windows-installer.md

 1. What Software Carpentry is looking for?

-   A novice-friendly command-line text editor for use (primarily) during the shell and Git episodes of Software Carpentry workshops that works across Windows, macOS and Linux distributions.
+   A novice-friendly **command-line** text editor for use (primarily) during the shell and Git episodes of Software Carpentry workshops that works across Windows, macOS and Linux distributions.
    The installation of this command-line text editor **must** be easy or transparent to install along with the other tools we ask learners to have before showing up.

-2. Which materials were considered for the plan?
+2. Where can I review the background materials that were considered in the developemnt of this plan?

    - [discuss mailing list](http://lists.software-carpentry.org/listinfo/discuss)
    - [Survey](https://docs.google.com/forms/d/e/1FAIpQLSfKxs0fVJsHF33BojYK3xYsEd2KGe2NA-0j0XczM3ah7CTtGA/viewform)